Hair Extensions

 Do Hair Extensions Damage Your Hair?
 How Bad Are They?
 (2024)

-From hair loss to headaches, be it for thin or thick hair, there is an underlying opinion that hair extensions are not safe.
+From hair loss to headaches, be it for thin or thick hair, there is an underlying opinion that hair extensions are unsafe.
 People say that they are bad for your hair.
-However, before holding this opinion, one must first find out if the extensions damage your hair!
-Or maybe it’s the incorrect and poor fusion methods that are to blame?
-Some women add hair strands that weigh as much as 300 grams or even more!
+However, before holding this opinion, one must find out if the extensions damage your hair!
+Or maybe the incorrect and poor fusion methods are to blame?
+Some women add hair strands weighing as much as 300 grams or more!
 Others ignore the general advice, which is the number one reason why this belief is so ingrained in our minds.

 Quick Access